Elk Ribeye Steak

 How should I cook elk ribeye steak?

-Elk ribeye steak is best cooked to medium-rare to maintain its tenderness and flavor.
-Use a meat thermometer to ensure it reaches an internal temperature of 130-135°F.
+Elk ribeye steak is best cooked to medium-rare to maintain its tenderness and flavor; avoid overcooking.

 Where can I buy elk ribeye steak?

-Elk ribeye steak can be found at specialty meat shops, some grocery stores, or online from game meat suppliers.
+Elk ribeye steak can be found at specialty meat markets, some grocery stores, and online retailers.

 Is elk meat sustainable?